-Report of the Working Group on Greenland Halibut Management Strategy Evaluation (WGMSE) 7 September 2011 via WebEx teleconference
+Report of the FC Working Group on Greenland Halibut Management Strategy Evaluation (WGMSE) 7 September 2011 via WebEx teleconference

-Report of the WGMSE 3
+Report of t the Working Group on Greenland Halibut Management Strategy Evaluation (WGMSE) 3

 1. Opening 3

-2. 3 3
+2. Appointment of Rapporteur 3

 3. Adoption of Agenda 3

-4 Review of the latest Scientific Advice on Greenland Halibut

-Management Strategy Evaluation 3
+4. Review of the latest Scientific Advice on Greenland Halibut Management Strategy Evaluation 3

-5. Development of guidelines on how to address exceptional circumstances as a scientific

-justification for over-riding the TAC provided by the Harvest Control Rule (HCR) 3
+5. Development of guidelines on how to address exceptional circumstances as a scientific justification for over-riding the TAC provided by the Harvest Control Rule (HCR) 3

 6. Recommendations to be forwarded to the Fisheries Commission 3

-7. Other Business 4
+7. Other Business 3

 8. Adoption of Report 4

 9. Adjournment 4

 Annex 1.
 List of Participants 5

 Annex 2.
 Agenda 7

 Annex 3.
 FC Request and SC Response 8

 Annex 4.
 Exceptional Circumstances Protocol 10

-Annex 4.
-Exceptional Circumstances Protocol 10

-Report of the FC Working Group on Greenland Halibut Management Strategy Evaluation (WGMSE) 7 September 2011 Via WebEx teleconference
+Report of the FC Working Group on Greenland Halibut Management Strategy Evaluation (WGMSE)